diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 ```

 I cannot stress enough that it is paramount that the tuple type signature must match exactly the Postgres type signature defined in your up.sql.
 Ideally, you want to use the split view function in your IDE to have the up.sql
-in one pane and the the toSql implementation in another pane, both side by side, to double check
+in one pane and the the ToSql implementation in another pane, both side by side, to double check
 that the number and types match.
 If the type or number of types mismatch, you will get a compiler error telling you that somehow either
 the number of fields don’t match or that the type of the fields don’t match.